spacemakerai/course-wasm/README.md

 ## WebAssembly Track

 ### 1. Loading a WebAssembly module
+#### Description

-In the original assigment we compile C++ to WebAssembly and to load it into the browser we will use the `emscripten` toolchain.
+In part 1 we compiled C++ to WebAssembly and loaded it into the browser with the `emscripten` toolchain.
 This does a lot of the heavy lifting on our behalf by both loading and wrapping the wasm module with a JavaScript wrapper.

-Lets take a look at a much simpler example so that we can load and wrap the wasm module our selves.
+Lets take a look at a much simpler example so that we can load and wrap the wasm module ourselves.

-To compile the module run the following command in your commandline.
+The wasm module can be compiled by the following command

 ```bash
 emcc -Os -s EXPORTED_FUNCTIONS='["_move"]' src/simple/simple.c -o src/simple/simple.wasm
 ```

 This will create the module [`.wasm`](src/simple/simple.wasm).

-Now open the [`simple.js`](src/simple/simple.js) and complete the Task WASM.2.

 Note 1: We have included the [`simple.wast`](src/simple/simple.wast) file which is the text representation of the `.wasm` module.
 It was created with [`wasm2wat`](https://github.com/WebAssembly/wabt).